1 | Side-striped palm pitviper |

 10 | Brown rainbow boa |

 This is the second boa in Panama after the ringed tree boa (Corallus annulatus).
-You might think there’d be competition, but there’s easily room for both species, as Epicrates maurus is far less arboreal.
-They ascend branches when young, but stick to the ground more exclusively as they bulk up with age, which would probably cause branches to snap.
+You might think that there’d be competition, but there’s easily room for both species, as Epicrates maurus is far less arboreal.
+They ascend branches when young, but stick to the ground more exclusively as they gain bulk with age, which would probably cause branches to snap.
 Brown rainbow boas are flexible, and inhabit both rainforests and drier coastal clearings.